 Police in Fife are appealing for assistance from the public as part of ongoing inquiries into a long-term missing person.

-An extensive investigation was launched to trace Peter, resulting in his car being recovered near to the Forth Road Bridge, however there were no further sightings or information regarding Peter’s whereabouts.
+An extensive investigation was launched to trace Peter, resulting in his car being recovered near to the Forth Road Bridge, but there were no further sightings or information regarding his whereabouts.

-As a result of these inquiries, it has been established that this male quickly moved on and may have then been in the West London area.
+As a result, it was established this man had quickly moved on, possibly to the West London area.

 Peter's family have been informed of these updates and police are continuing to carry out investigative work to try and identify the man with Peter's name and date of birth.

-Detective Inspector Kelly McEwan from Dunfermline CID said, "At this time, we do not know if the male down south is indeed the Peter McGuire who went missing from High Valleyfield almost 25 years ago, however he provided information which suggested knowledge of Peter’s circumstances.
+Detective Inspector Kelly McEwan from Dunfermline CID said: "At this time, we do not know if the man down south is indeed the Peter McGuire who went missing from High Valleyfield almost 25 years ago, however he provided information which suggested knowledge of Peter’s circumstances.

-"As such we are conducting a thorough investigation and liaising with our colleagues at the relevant police forces to try and identify and speak to this individual.
+"As such we are conducting a thorough investigation and liaising with our colleagues at the relevant police forces to try and identify and speak to this person.